Net Zero and Carbon Neutral

 Net zero for businesses means reducing their greenhouse gas emissions to as close to zero as possible, with any remaining emissions being re-absorbed from the atmosphere, for instance by oceans and forests1.
 This can be achieved through a combination of reducing emissions, increasing the use of carbon sinks such as forests, and using technologies such as carbon capture and storage2.

-The difference between zero carbon and net zero carbon is that zero carbon refers to producing no carbon emissions at all while net zero refers to balancing out any carbon emissions produced with an equivalent amount of carbon
+The difference between zero carbon and net zero carbon is that zero carbon refers to producing no carbon emissions at all while net zero refers to balancing out any carbon emissions produced with an equivalent amount of carbon removal.

 Why is it called carbon neutral?